 Dust RGB: This micro-lesson demonstrates the value of applying Dust RGB imagery from the GOES-R ABI via an event from March 2017 in the U.S. Southwest.
 The Dust RGB is compared to traditional visible and infrared single-channel imagery to show the operational value of the multi-channel RGB imagery for analyzing blowing dust plumes during both day and night.
 Download Dust RGB Quick Guide (PDF).

-Dust RGB identifies aviation ceiling hazard at KFMN: This 7-minute micro-lesson of the Dust RGB application to a meso-scale event that impacted the ceiling conditions at the Farmington, New Mexico airport (i.e. TAF site).
+Dust RGB identifies aviation ceiling hazard at KFMN: This seven-minute micro-lesson of the dust RGB application to a mesoscale event that impacted the ceiling conditions at the Farmington, New Mexico airport (i.e. TAF site).
 Observations at the site and the changes to the TAF are highlighted.
-The lesson also illustrates the value of the Dust RGB with the GOES visible and MODIS/VIIRS true color imagery.
+The lesson also illustrates the value of the dust RGB with the GOES visible and MODIS/VIIRS true color imagery.

-Total Lightning Operational Uses: Severe Weather: This is a follow-up to the Total Lightning Training: Part 1 module and assumes a basic knowledge of total lightning.
+Lightning Operational Uses: Severe Weather: This is a follow-up to the Lightning Training: Part 1 module and assumes a basic knowledge of total lightning.
 This sub-section focuses on the most common use of total lightning; severe weather decision support.
 This module focuses on the use of lightning jumps for three different events.
 These include a severe wind and hail event as well as a tornadic event.
-The full module includes the Safety and Additional Scenarios sub-sections.
+The full module includes the safety and additional scenarios sub-sections.